vishalpalaniappan/ui-layout-manager/README.md

 # ui-layout-manager
-A react component to manage layouts in complex applications.
+A react component to manage layouts and themes in single page applications.

 ## Background